 The recording and reporting of SQA and STA will be in-line with the Host Body’s Standing Financial Instructions and governance arrangements.

 No SQA/STA is required where the seeking of competition is not possible, nor would the application of the SQA/STA procedure add value to the process/aid the delivery of a value for money outcome.
-Procurement Manual details schedule of departures from SQA/STA where competition not possible.
+Procurement Manual details schedule of departures from SQA/STA where competition is not possible.

 For performance monitoring purposes, the NWSSP Procurement Service will retain a central register of all such activity including SQA/STA’s not endorsed by Procurement or any exceptional matters.